 Hep told her after reviewing Barry’s work.

-So Kate financed one quarter of the production costs of The Philadelphia Story for an equal share of the profits.
-Smart move.
+Kate financed one quarter of the production costs of The Philadelphia Story for an equal share of the profits.
+It was a smart move.

 Then she made an even smarter move.